Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 2. Olive oil or linseed oil

 These oils are rich in omega-3 fatty acids, which are important for healthy skin and a shiny coat.
-You can mix a teaspoon of olive or linseed oil into your dog's food daily to support the coat change and moisturize the skin.
+You can mix a teaspoon of olive or flaxseed oil into your dog's food daily to support shedding and moisturize the skin.

 3. Apple cider vinegar

-Apple cider vinegar can help dogs suffering from dry skin or skin irritation during shedding.
-You can use a diluted mixture of apple cider vinegar (1 part apple cider vinegar to 3 parts water) and spray it on your dog's skin or gently rub it in.
-Apple cider vinegar has antibacterial and antifungal properties that can help relieve skin problems.
+Apple cider vinegar can help dogs suffering from dry skin or skin irritations during shedding season.
+You can use a diluted mixture of apple cider vinegar (1 part apple cider vinegar, 3 parts water) and spray it on your dog's skin or gently rub it in.
+Apple cider vinegar has antibacterial and antifungal properties that can alleviate skin problems.

 4. Brewer's yeast

-Brewer's yeast is a popular nutritional supplement rich in B vitamins like biotin and zinc.
+Brewer's yeast is a popular dietary supplement rich in B vitamins, such as biotin, and also contains zinc.
 These nutrients promote hair growth and contribute to overall coat health.
-You can mix a small amount of brewer's yeast into your dog's food to speed up the shedding process and reduce hair loss.
+You can mix a small amount of brewer's yeast into your pet's food to speed up shedding and reduce hair loss.

 5. Egg

-Raw or boiled eggs are a great source of protein, which is needed to build healthy hair.
-You can give your dog a raw or lightly boiled egg once or twice a week to support coat growth.
-Eggs also contain biotin, which is essential for coat health.
+Raw or cooked eggs are a great source of protein, which is needed for building healthy hair.
+You can give your dog a raw or lightly cooked egg once or twice a week to support coat growth.
+Eggs also contain biotin, which is essential for a healthy coat.

-STEINKRAFT Zeolite for dogs supports the coat change - Dog gets an oatmeal bath and stands under the shower head
+STEINKRAFT Zeolite for dogs supports the shedding process - the dog gets an oatmeal bath and stands under the shower head.

 6. Oatmeal bath

-If your dog is suffering from itching or skin irritation during the shedding season, an oatmeal bath can be soothing.
-Oatmeal contains anti-inflammatory and moisturizing properties.
-You can add finely ground oatmeal to the bathwater and bathe your dog in it to soothe the skin and relieve itching.
+If your dog suffers from itching or skin irritation during shedding season, an oatmeal bath can be soothing.
+Oatmeal has anti-inflammatory and moisturizing properties.
+You can add finely ground oatmeal to the bathwater and bathe your dog to soothe the skin and relieve itching.

 Application tip for the oatmeal bath:

-An oatmeal bath for dogs is a gentle and natural way to relieve itching and skin irritation, especially during shedding.
+An oatmeal bath for dogs is a gentle and natural way to soothe itching and skin irritations, especially during shedding season.
 Here's a simple guide on how to prepare an oatmeal bath for your dog:

 What you need: